loliconshik3/neonote/README.md

 * Interface on pyfzf.

-* Write notes any length.
+* Write & rewrite notes with any length.

 * Notes has been encrypted.
 You need a key for read it.